AbdAftab/SlothDB/README.md

 # SlothDB

 SlothDB is a purposefully simple, terrible, and slow "database" engine.
+Created for the purpose of learning new things

 ## Overview